VICTORIAN CERTIFICATE OF APPLIED LEARNING (VCAL)

 What is this program about?

-The VCAL's flexibility enables you to undertake a study program that suits your interests and learning needs.
-The VCAL program is based around several hands on community projects.
-Through planning and implementing of these projects, students develop personal and work related skills applying mathematical and literacy skills.
-The program also provides for opportunity for students to complete a TAFE certificate, a VCE study and a structured work placement.
+The VCAL’s flexibility enables you to undertake a study program that suits your interests and learning needs.
+The VCAL program is based around several hands-on community projects.
+Through the planning and implementing of these projects, students develop personal and work related skills, applying mathematical and literacy skills.
+The program also provides the opportunity for students to complete a TAFE certificate, VCE study and a structured work placement.
 The style of learning and assessment in VCAL mimics as much as possible that of a workplace setting.
 Fully accredited modules and units are selected for the following four compulsory strands:

 - Literacy and Numeracy Skills

 The Literacy and Numeracy Skills Strand are integral to our VCAL course.